Danger Level: 4/5

 Do mice come inside during certain times of year?

-Can mice cause a fire?
+Can mice cause a house fire?

 Related